aandrews-amu/Gif-Search-Javascript/README.md

 # Boxes
 - Use HTML, SCSS, and Bootstrap to create and style page
-- Used Javascript ES6 to create interactive gif search on the DOM
+- Use Javascript ES6 to create interactive gif search on the DOM